 Cool huh?
 For 3 hours of browsing and $30, this was time and money well spent.
 The Potato Pirates artwork got a major upgrade and we were convinced that Fiverr was the way to go.

 It was a tough choice between the 2nd and 3rd artists, so we asked them to draw 30 more characters and eventually went with the 3rd artist.
-That’s it, a quick hack for your artwork.
+That’s it, a quick hack for the artwork you need when designing your card games!

 How to outsource the artwork for your card game: